-Melanie is a Chartered Accountant, has a degree in Systems and Management from City University, London and holds the PCIAM Diploma with distinction.
+Melanie is a Chartered Accountant, has a degree in Systems and Management from City University, London and is a Chartered member of the CISI.

 She is both a Trustee and Chair of the Finance and Investment Committee for the Francis C Scott Charitable Trust that commits over £1m a year to areas of deprivation in Cumbria and North Lancashire.
 The Scott Trust has a particular focus on the young.
-Melanie is also a Director of Chartered Accountants' Trustees Limited - the umbrella company for a number of the ICAEW's charities.
+Melanie is also a member of the Worshipful Company of Chartered Accountants.

 Henry Robertson is a business development director at Rathbones.
 He operates from the Liverpool office and covers the north west of England and North Wales.
 His responsibilities include creating opportunities for investment managers to acquire new business from trustees, both charitable and private, lawyers, accountants and private individuals.
 He joined Rathbones in 1994.
 Prior to this he worked at what was then Wise Speke stockbrokers in Manchester.

 Rupert Baron is an investment director of Rathbone Investment Management and head of the London office.
 He manages a broad range of investment mandates including those for, individuals, trusts, pension funds (SIPPs and SSAS), charities and local authorities.

 Rupert holds an honours degree in economics, is an alumnus of INSEAD and is a Chartered Fellow of the Chartered Institute for Securities & Investment.